MechanicalOrange/cli/wallet_cli/README.md

 # CLI wallet

-Hedera Command Line Interface (CLI) wallet is a basic, free (like in free beer), open-source program that enables the following services on Hedera Hashgraph testnet and mainnet networks:
+Hedera Command Line Interface (CLI) wallet is a basic, open-source program that enables the following services on Hedera Hashgraph testnet and mainnet networks:
  * account creation
  * transfer of hbar to any account
  * getting the balance of any account
  * getting the info of any account (primary form for now)
  * staking (coming soon)
  * support of multiple accounts
+ * free (only Hedera fees if mainnet is used)

 ## Installation